smarty-php/smarty/docs/programmers/advanced-features/advanced-features-security.md

 ========

-Security is good for situations when you have untrusted parties editing the templates eg via ftp, and you want to reduce the risk of system security compromises through the template language.
+Security is good for situations when you have untrusted parties editing the templates e.g. via ftp, and you want to reduce the risk of system security compromises through the template language.

 The settings of the security policy are defined by properties of an